[A] Introduction

 I fill the background with the [Fill] tool, symbolized by a bucket.

-[C] Lineart and solid colors
+[C] Line art and flat colors

-4) The lineart
+4) The line art

 I lower the opacity of the Sketch layer.

-5) The solid colors
+5) Flat colors

 Here are my settings for the [Magic Wand] tool.